Iteration Layer

 That’s five vendors, five DPAs, five sub-processor entries, five sets of security documentation to review, five breach notification chains to manage, and five vendors to re-evaluate every time your client renews.

-Iteration Layer covers document extraction, image transformation, image generation, document generation, and sheet generation in a single platform.
+Iteration Layer covers document extraction, document-to-markdown conversion, website extraction, image transformation, image generation, document generation, and sheet generation in a single platform.
 One vendor, one DPA, one sub-processor entry, one security review.

 This isn’t just an administrative convenience.
 Fewer vendors means: